ismrm-iberian/ismrm-iberian.github.io/_posts/2022-03-30-IberianLabsEvent2.md

 The MRIberian Labs event is here! 🎉

-On the **6th of April** join us online to learn about the research done in Iberia 🧲 and after go to gathertown for a short gathering 🍹
+On the **6th of April** join us online to learn about the research done in Iberia 🧲 and after go to gather.town for a short gathering 🍹
 You don't need to register, just join us on zoom at:

 **2:30 pm (🇵🇹 time)**